c0nn0r/5G_IoT_Smart_Footbeds/README.md

+To get this project running follow the instructions in the GET_STARTED file.

 What:
 A Prototype set of Smart Footbeds including software, hardware, and experimental 5G NB1 IoT connections for each independent footbed.